 But change is now the currency of the operating environment in Lewisham.
 We’ve been looking to the emerging strategy, The way ahead, as a springboard to help us re-define what our support looks like in future, and how we can deliver it in a sustainable way.

 In short, we want to be more like the cat and the anchor: both fleet of foot and secure, to improve our capacity to help smaller charities to survive and thrive together.

 Want to hear more?

-Learn more about VAL’s new plans at our AGM on Thursday 27 April 2017.
+Learn more about VAL’s new plans at our annual VCSE sector conference on Wednesday 5 July 2017.
 Details to follow.